 Example of play:

 Only white's turns are shown in this example.
 White wants to use its circle to attack black's triangle.
 Unless an ability effects it, tiles may only attack directly in front of them, so the circle needs to be moved into position to attack.
-The whole process takes 5 turns.
+The whole process takes 5 turns, and uses only basic actions, no abilities.

 Starting positions